bitcointranscripts/bitcointranscripts/tabconf/2025/merkle-trees-is-the-perfect-place-for-utxos:-floresta-as-a-chain-source-for-bdk.md

 Speaker 0: 00:13:00

-You only really need bridges during `IBD`.
+You only really need bridges during IBD.
-After `IBD` you can connect to other Compact State nodes, and they will have proof for new blocks and transactions.
+After IBD you can connect to other Compact State nodes, and they will have proof for new blocks and transactions.
-You only need a bridge for `IBD`.
+You only need a bridge for IBD.
 But you behave on the network like a normal node.

 Speaker 2: 00:13:24